alvesscaroline/TemperatureConverterInterface/README.md

 # TemperatureConverterInterface

 This project is an evolution of the previous project.
-In this there is a graphical interface created using SwiftUI so that the user can convert degrees Celsius to degrees Fahrenheit.
+There is a graphical interface created in SwiftUI for the user to convert degrees Celsius into degrees Fahrenheit.

+## Technologies

+- Swift
+- SwiftUI